dhiyan6/Alumni_Portal/README.md

-# CIT_MCA_Alumni_Portal
+# Alumni_Portal

-A portal where MCA alumnus and current students of Coimbatore Institute of Technology college can interact.
+A portal where alumnus and current students can interact.